AkyurekDogan/home24-task/README.md

 - Following steps will be done automatically when you use the make file however better to check
     - Please copy the `.env.dist file as .env` on your local.
     - Please copy the `.config.yml.dist as config.yml` on your local
-- The web page must be opened automatically otherwise please visit the `localhost:8080` if it's not due your browser or local security settings please visit manually.
+- The web page must be opened automatically otherwise please visit the `localhost:8080` if it's not due to your browser or local security settings please visit manually.
 ---

 ### Step 3 – Test the Application